EloGank/lol-php-api/doc/installation_vagrant.md

 #### Run

+Edit your environment parameters in the file `.vagrant_bootstrap/parameters.sh`.
 Now, open the Command-Line Interface (CLI) window, and, in the project root directory run this command :

     vagrant up